 - Check in & Check Out Key Exchange

-- Parking Space
+- Parking requirements

-What's the Cancellation Policy?
+What is the Cancellation Policy?

 During your Stay

 - Ask a local.
-Local people can often point you in the right direction.
+Natives can often point you in the right direction.

 - Enjoy your stay!
 Make sure you protect the rental owner (and your things!) by keeping the rental home secured while you are away, just like you would in your own home.